Model Workplace Policy

 [Employer] recognizes and respects an employee’s right to privacy and the need for confidentiality and autonomy.
-[Employer] shall maintain the confidentiality of an employee’s disclosure regarding violence to the extent permitted by law and unless to do so would result in physical harm to any person and/or jeopardize safety within the workplace.
+[Employer] shall maintain the confidentiality of an employee’s disclosure regarding violence to the extent allowed by law and unless to do so would result in physical harm to any person and/or jeopardize safety within the workplace.
 When information must be disclosed to protect the safety of individuals within the workplace, [Employer] shall limit the breadth and content of such disclosure to information reasonably necessary to protect the safety of the disclosing employee and others and to comply with the law.
-[Employer] shall make every effort to provide advance notice to the employee who disclosed information if the disclosure must be shared with other parties in order to maintain safety in the workplace or elsewhere.
+[Employer] shall provide advance notice to the employee who disclosed information if the disclosure must be shared with other parties in order to maintain safety in the workplace or elsewhere.
 [Employer] shall also provide the employee with the name and title of the person to whom [Employer] intends to share the employee’s statements, and shall explain the necessity and purpose regarding said disclosure.

 V. Employer Responses to Violence

 [Employer] will not discharge or in any manner discriminate or retaliate against an employee because of the employee’s status as a victim of domestic violence, sexual violence, dating violence, or stalking, if the victim provides notice to the organization of the status or the organization has actual knowledge of the status.